PyroPM-Build/PM-Porting/README.md

 ########################################################################################
 ### Changes when porting

-Character have internal addresses relocated to work with P+'s codeset alterations.
+Character have internal addresses removered to work with P+'s codeset alterations.
+These have yet to be tested, as these alterations are in preparation for the next P+ update.
+They will most likely crash or work improperly in-game until then.

 ########################################################################################
 ### Legacy TE Changes